department-of-veterans-affairs/vets-website/src/applications/burials-v2/README.md

 The form system uses Redux and thus we also use Redux in our form so we have a `/actions` and a `/reducers` folder to hold the respective Redux code.

-Each individual chapter of the form has it's own folder labeled 01 - 05.
-Each folder houses the individual pages for the corresponding chapter. and put each page  into it's own folder inside the chapter folder as well.
-Inside each of the page folders there is a jsx file named for the page as well as any helper files we used to accomplish that page.
-Inside the JSX file we export a `schema` object as well as a `uiSchema` object, these are what is used inside `/config/form.js` to build the form.
+Each individual chapter of the form has it's own folder labeled 01 - 05 followed by the section name (`/config/chapters/).
+Each folder houses the individual pages for the corresponding chapter.
+All of the applications helper functions, labels, and additional validation is located in the utility folder (`/utils`).
+This includes submission, polling, and error handling.

 ## Callouts on how the front end works

 The original form system is used to build this application and follows a pretty standard implementation with just a few areas worth noting.

-### Feature Toggle (front end)
+### Feature Toggles (front end)

+Active toggle names:
+- `burial_form_enabled`
+- `burial_form_v2`

 The form is built using `/config/form.js` which is imported and used inside `/BurialsApp.jsx` with the `<RoutedSavableApp />` component from the platform.
 In `/BurialsApp.jsx` we dynamically render a loading indicator if the app is in an `isLoading` state from Redux.
 This allows us to show a loading indicator while we check the `BurialFormEnabled` feature toggle boolean to decide whether we show the form or not.
-If the feature toggle is not enabled we display a `NoFormPage` that explains that 'the online form is not working right now' with a prompt and instructions to apply by mail or in person instead.
+If the feature toggle is not enabled we display a deactivation page (`NoFormPage.jsx`) which explains 'the online form is not working right now' with a prompt and instructions to apply by mail or in person instead.
 If the feature toggle is enabled then the form renders a `<SaveInProgressIntro />` component from the platform and an introduction to start the form.
+Note: this was put in place in the event the form needs to be fully deactivated for any reason.

+This iteration of the form was built in 2024 and referred to as `burials-v2`.
+***explain redirect and flipper for redirect***

+### Custom Styling
+All custom styling in `/sass/burials.scss` is needed specifically to address WCAG contrast violations that the lighter colored "help text" or "hint" presents and fixes spacing in the Array Views.

 ### Saving Progress (back end)